hardbyte/rust-telemetry-example/README.md

 This is a Cargo workspace with the following crates:

 - **`bookapp`**: Main REST API service (HTTP on 8000; mapped dynamically when using Compose) - handles HTTP requests, produces Kafka messages
-- **`bookapp-dal`**: Data access layer with repository pattern, SQLx integration, and compile-time query verification
+- **`bookapp-dal`**: Data access layer with repository pattern, SQLx integration with automatic OpenTelemetry instrumentation via `sqlx-tracing`, and compile-time query verification
 - **`error-injection-dal`**: Dedicated DAL + migrations for the error injection middleware (owns the `error_injection` schema)
 - **`backend`**: Async message processor and background task scheduler - consumes Kafka messages, runs scheduled jobs, includes outbox publisher (Tokio console is internal-only in Compose)
 - **`data-loader`**: Bulk data loading utility using the Progenitor client - demonstrates cross-service tracing for batch operations